chappy84/google-analytics-server-side/README.md

 supported PHP minor versions 5.3, 5.4, 5.5, 5.6, 7.0 and 7.1.
 This is done by default on the latest bug fix point release of that minor point version to ensure it works.

-Provisional PHP nightly & [HHVM][22] support are provided as-well however these are not guaranteed.

 If you're submitting a pull request, please ensure you've run the test suite with PHPUnit, installed via [composer][7].
 Please see the instructions [here][18] on how to install it.
 After which you can [install][19] phpunit, and the  other required dev dependencies using `composer install`.